 - 100g caster sugar

-- 100g unsalted butter; cut to small 1 cm cubes
+- 100g unsalted butter; cut into small 1 cm cubes

 - 50g chocolate; chocolate chips or chopped chocolate block